-- · Starts the Network Server. - Checks that the Network Server is running. - Loads the Network Client driver.
-(Note that this step is not necessary if you are running the client on JDK 1.6 or higher.
-In that environment, the network client driver loads automatically.) - Creates the NsSampledb database if not already created. - Checks to see if the schema is already created, and if not, creates the schema which includes the SAMPLETBL table and corresponding indexes. - · Connects to the database. - · Loads the schema by inserting data. - Starts client threads to perform database related operations. - Has each of the clients perform DML operations (select, insert, delete, update) using JDBC calls.
-For example, one client thread establishes an embedded connection to perform database operations, while another client thread establishes a client connection to the Network Server to perform database operations. - · Waits for the client threads to finish the tasks. - Shuts down the Network Server at the end of the demonstration.
+- Starts the Network Server. - Checks that the Network Server is running. - Creates the NsSampledb database if it has not already been created. - Checks to see if the schema is already created, and if not, creates the schema, which includes the SAMPLETBL table and corresponding indexes. - Connects to the database. - Loads the schema by inserting data. - Starts client threads to perform database related operations. - Has each of the clients perform DML operations (select, insert, delete, update) using JDBC calls.
+For example, one client thread establishes an embedded connection to perform database operations, while another client thread establishes a client connection to the Network Server to perform database operations. - Waits for the client threads to finish the tasks. - Shuts down the Network Server at the end of the demonstration.

-You must install the following files in the %DERBY_HOME%\demo\nserverdemo\ directory before you can run the sample program:
+You must install the following files in the %DERBY\HOME%\demo\nserverdemo\ directory before you can run the sample program: